Coronavirus: How Africa has been preparing for outbreak | DW | 28.02.2020

 Other measures taken in recent weeks include communication campaigns, which had also been "intensified after the publication of the WHO guidelines" in January, the Lancet report went on to say.

-of global health security capacities published by the Johns Hopkins Center for Health Security last year shows that sub-Saharan Africa faces significant challenges in its ability to respond to health emergencies.
+A 2019 assessment of global health security capacities published by the Johns Hopkins Center for Health Security last year showed that sub-Saharan Africa faces significant challenges in its ability to respond to health emergencies.

 Not only did it label the entire African continent as "least prepared" to "treat the sick and protect health care workers," but it also noted that most countries lack the equipment and practices in infection control.